What is a contract mobile phone?

-Contract phones refers to handsets that are sold by networks as part of a deal that also includes monthly allowances of data, calls and minutes.
+Contract phones are mobile phone handsets that are sold by networks as part of a deal that also includes monthly allowances of data, calls and minutes.

 When you buy a contract phone you're effectively paying for the phone in instalments, usually over a period of 24 months.

-Depending on the contract you choose, you may have to pay something upfront too to help cover the cost of the phone.
+Depending on the contract phone you choose, you may have to pay something upfront too to help cover the cost of the handset.

 If you opt to pay something upfront, you'll usually benefit from lower monthly premiums and will pay less in total over the course of the contract term.